Payroll Support Document

 ACH Direct Deposit Routine

-Before running PRCUS66B for the first time using a live Payroll, it must be tested according to the following simple procedure.
+Before running this procedure for the first time using a live Payroll, it must be tested according to the following simple procedure.
 It is a good idea to run your regular Payroll several days early.
 Banks often require at least three days lead time for this test.
-If you have been using previous versions of this procedure, PRCUS66 or PRCUS66A, then you will not need to do any tests, and can switch to PRCUS66B without a problem.

 Be aware that the terms "ACH file" and "electronic funds transfer" are nearly synonymous.
 For consistency, this procedure sheet will use the terms "ACH file" or "ACH output file" throughout.